High Protein Rich Foods For a Healthy Lifestyle

 What is a good protein for everyday life?

-A protein that offers the necessary amino acids and promotes general health is an excellent choice for daily consumption.
-Good sources of protein are eggs, dairy products, beans, tofu, almonds, seeds, and lean meats like chicken, turkey, and fish.
+A protein that offers the necessary essential amino acids and promotes general health is an excellent choice for daily consumption.
+Good sources of protein include eggs, dairy products, pulses (beans and lentils), tofu, almonds, seeds, and lean meats such as chicken, turkey, and fish.

 Which food is 100% protein?